 My artwork placed 5th overall, you can see the results here.
 Thanks to everyone that took part in the public voting.
-As a non-American participant, my prize money had to be donated to a US charit (as part of the rules).
-I donated my prize to the Oceanites who study climate change in Antarctica through penguins.
+As a non-American participant, my prize money had to be donated to a US charity (as part of the rules).
+I donated my prize to the Oceanites who study climate change in Antarctica through monitoring the penguin population.
 I wanted to support a cause I felt strongly about that was not limited to the US.
-This project gained worldwide media attention which you can read here.
+My artwork gained international media attention which you can read here.

 My 2018 submissions to the 3rd annual Robot Art Competition.

 Getting a robotic arm to paint was fun, challenging and exhausting, on average each entry has about 15 hours of work (excluding the hours of doing trigonometry and learning python before I could start considering a painting… then the post painting video editing for the competition).
 My art practice (by hand) has improved as this project made me focus on simplifying my work.
 Getting to basics and creating art with a very limited capability tool.
 Also defining my brush strokes or how to paint an area vs. outline an area.